Safe and Legal Fireworks Use in Rhode Island

 Injury Attorney Fighting for Victims of Fireworks Accidents in RI & MA

 While most towns put on extravagant fireworks displays for the 4th of July, having your own private display is in most cases illegal here in Rhode Island.
 Below we compiled a list of fireworks that can legally be enjoyed within a safe environment.
+Continue reading to learn more about safe and legal fireworks use in Rhode Island.

 What are Legal Fireworks in RI?